MercuryPay/HostedCheckout.ObjC/README.md

-WebServices.ObjC
+HostedCheckout.ObjC
 ====================

-XCode iOS application processing transactions to our web services platform.
+XCode iOS application processing transactions to our Hosted Checkout platform.

-3 step process to integrate to Mercury Web Services.
+There are 3 steps to process a payment with Mercury's Housted Checkout platform.

+#Step 1: Initialize Payment

+To simplify our Web service calls we have created an HCMercuryHelper library to submit, process, and parse the responses.

-##Step 1: Build Request with Key Value Pairs
+##Submit: Build Request with Key Value Pairs

 Create a NSMutableDictionary and add all the Key Value Pairs.